Hitler: green guru

 In Mein Kampf, Hitler specifically called this process the pacification of Nature.
 According to Hitler, the Jews try to pacify or tame Nature through international commerce and capitalism on the one hand, or by stressing universal political values like communistic equality on the other hand, both of which rebel against the stern rigid laws of Nature which cannot be overcome.
 German zoologist Ernst Haeckel, the racist Darwinist who coined the term 'ecology' in 1866, posited that the Jewish transcendent view of man over nature made them resistant to evolutionary biological change, and hence the Jews had become a lesser race.
 While Hitler eschewed some of Haeckel's political views, he heartily agreed with this particular belief.

 To the Nazis, the Jews had become a wandering and threatening invasive species because of their steadfastness to universal transcendent values in opposition to the Social Darwinian evolutionary laws of Nature.
 They were 'eternal' vagabonds, uprooted from Nature and destructive to local national populations with alien economic practices and politics.
-Hence, Nazi ideologues complained both about the "un-German spirit of commerce" and the "liberal-Marxist rationalism" that alienated German culture from Nature-all as a crisis instigated by the Jews.
+Hence, Nazi ideologues complained both about the "un-German spirit of commerce" and the "Progressive-Marxist rationalism" that alienated German culture from Nature-all as a crisis instigated by the Jews.
 In fact, the Nazis actually believed that the sick modern world of both international capitalism and communism, led by Jews and spread by Christianity, was entirely disobedient to Nature.

-While the west largely became Judaized through Capitalism, it did not go unnoticed by the Nazis that its twin sister, the liberal social gospel, coincided with the rise of Jewish Marxism.
+While the west largely became Judaized through Capitalism, it did not go unnoticed by the Nazis that its twin sister, the Progressive social gospel, coincided with the rise of Jewish Marxism.
 Both of these corrupting influences had since become an epidemic that was threatening the very survival of the German Aryan blood, the true original natives of Europe.
 Hitler actually dreaded the Jewish forces of anti-Nature.
 In his own mind, he was defending German Aryan culture against the weakness of western civilization brought on by the autonomous Judeo-Christian beliefs and practices over the natural world.

 Thus, what later became known as the Final Solution was in fact an eco-imperial plan rooted in racist biology with ecological predilections.
 That this eco-imperial plan would far exceed the evils of the western powers in their drive to colonial expansionism has of course gone on largely unnoticed.
 However, the Final Solution was specifically contemplated by Hitler to resolve this Jewish "existential" threat.
 In short, the revenge of Nature against the Jews was to be carried out by the Nazis, who thought themselves to be the Master Race precisely because they deemed themselves the most 'natural' or 'authentic,' i.e., the most in tune with Nature's pantheistic ways-all of which was largely defined by Ernst Haeckel's evolutionary Social Darwinism called Monism.